raphlinus/raphlinus.github.io/_posts/2021-02-10-parallel-curves.md

 ## Conclusion

 The parallel curve problem has a well deserved reputation for being tricky.
-However, a large part of the problem is the choice of Béziers as the underlying curve representation – the parallel curve of a Bézier is a difficult beast to analyze and approximation, prone to cusps in hard-to-predict locations.
+However, a large part of the problem is the choice of Béziers as the underlying curve representation – the parallel curve of a Bézier is a difficult beast to analyze and approximate, prone to cusps in hard-to-predict locations.
 By contrast, an Euler spiral representation of the source curve simplifies these problems, with a clean analytical solution for its parallel curve.

 In demonstrating the advantages of an Euler spiral representation, this blog post has presented a number of new results: